 The Food Sanitation Act defines food additives as (i) "substances used in or on food in the process of manufacturing food" or (ii) "substances used for the purpose of processing or preserving food."
 MHLW's definition of "food additives" includes compounds used as processing aids (such as infiltration-supporting agents) or for antimicrobial treatments, vitamins, minerals and amino acids, post-harvest fungicides, and flavoring agents.
 Prior to use, MHLW requires approval of substances categorized as food additives.
-The full list of approved additives is available on the MHLW website.
+The full list of approved additives is available on the CAA website.
 The Food Sanitation Act prohibits the sale of products containing unapproved food additives.

 MHLW classifies food additives into four categories: (i) designated additives, (ii) existing food additives, (iii) natural flavoring agents, and (iv) ordinary foods used as food additives.
-The list of approved uses and tolerances for these additives is available on the MHLW Food Additives page and the Japan Food Chemical Foundation website.
-For more details on food additive categories, please consult MHLW's description of food additives.
+The list of approved uses and tolerances for these additives is available through the CAA Food Additives page and the Japan Food Chemical Foundation website.